nndi-oss/compozip/README.md

 This project implements a server (and client) for downloading packaged composer vendor folders.

-You upload your `composer.json` or `composer.lock` and the server will take of downloading the dependencies and zip them up in a nice downloadable archive.
+Upload your `composer.json` or `composer.lock` and the server will take of downloading the dependencies and zip them up in a nice downloadable archive.

 Vendor archives can be downloaded as either `zip` or `tar` archives.